MbqIIB/notes/BPM/BPM_URLs.md

 * The BPM URL scenarios and their associated strategies are stored in `PROFILE_ROOT/config/cells/PROD-PServerCell/cell-bpm.xml`.
 Inside the file, there is a section named `bpmurls` which has the configuration of the three generic scenarios as well as any specific scenario to override the its generic default.

 #### Process Portal
+* Process portal is based on busienss space
 * by default process portal uses relative URLs.
 * The configuration for process portal URLs is part ob BPM URL configuration
 * There are scenarios specific for process portal.
 As indicated in [Configuring IBM BPM endpoints to match your topology](http://www-01.ibm.com/support/knowledgecenter/SSFPJS_8.5.5/com.ibm.wbpm.imuc.stbpm.doc/topics/tsec_thirdpartyauthentication_endpointservice.html?lang=en), the default scenario is 'Relative' which follows the `RelativeUrlStrategy`.